TosbackCgusBridge-Bot/CGUs-versions/Vstar/Privacy Policy.md

 *   Money flowing to Obama and Romney campaigns from Ventura County Published 10/26/2012 at 8:30 p.m.
 105 comments
 *   Fatal morning wreck on PCH in Malibu closes highway for hours Updated 10/27/2012 at 7:28 p.m.
 *   O'Reilly: Are anchors rooting for Obama?
 Published 10/26/2012 at 2:01 p.m.
-46 comments
+49 comments
 *   Editorial: For Congress: Julia Brownley Published 10/27/2012 at 11:47 a.m.
-28 comments
+30 comments
 *   Oxnard man identified in El Rio fatal shooting Updated 10/27/2012 at 7:24 p.m.

-Photo Galleries Ventura County's Most Wanted October… State agency concerned about selling… Ventura Restaurant Week adds lunch to…
+Photo Galleries Ventura County's Most Wanted October… Ventura Restaurant Week adds lunch to… State agency concerned about selling…

 *   Money flowing to Obama and Romney campaigns from Ventura County Published 10/26/2012 at 8:30 p.m.
 105 comments
 *   Fairgrounds officials object to Christian band P.O.D.'s lyrics, cancel concert Published 10/25/2012 at 6:13 p.m.
 96 comments